maliMirkec/personal-website/site/articles/how-to-create-crooked-shadow.md

 I really enjoyed solving this problem and I'm quite happy with the solution.
 And it is a fully responsive solution, which is great.

-If you like this article or you have a different solution, let me know in the comments or on [twitter](//twitter.com/malimirkeccita).

 ## Update

 After I posted the article on [Reddit](https://www.reddit.com/r/Frontend/comments/6pihl9/how_to_create_crooked_shadow/), Martijn Hermans provided alternative and perhaps even more elegant solution using `skew` and a single pseudo element: